Kornell McDonald: Club career

-McDonald made his debut for Derby County as a substitute in a 0–0 draw with Brentford on 9 December 2020.
+After graduating from the clubs academy, McDonald made his debut for Derby County as a substitute in a 0–0 draw with Brentford on 9 December 2020.
 After 8 first team appearances, McDonald was released by the club in July 2022.

 On 27 September 2022, McDonald signed for National League North club Kettering Town.
 On 6 January 2023, he joined Bedford Town before joining Redditch United less than three weeks later.

+On 19 August 2023, McDonald joined Gloucester City, he played 9 times for Gloucester before leaving the club on 13 November 2023.
+On 15 December 2023, McDonald joined Matlock Town of the Northern Premier League.

+In August 2024, McDonald joined National League North side Rushall Olympic having impressed whilst on trial.
+In January 2025, he joined Ilkeston Town.

+In June 2025, McDonald joined Southern League Premier Division Central side Barwell.